Nashville (2012 TV series)

-Nashville is an American musical drama television series.
-It was created by Callie Khouri and produced by R. J. Cutler, Khouri, Dee Johnson, and Steve Buchanan through season four, Connie Britton through season five, and Marshall Herskovitz and Ed Zwick from season five on.
+Nashville is an American musical drama television series created by Callie Khouri, who also served as an executive producer of the series along with Steve Buchanan.
+Other executive producers included Dee Johnson through season four, Connie Britton through season five, and Marshall Herskovitz and Ed Zwick from season five on.

 The series chronicles the lives of various fictitious country music singers in Nashville, Tennessee, starring Connie Britton as Rayna Jaymes, a legendary country music superstar, whose stardom begins fading, and Hayden Panettiere as rising younger star Juliette Barnes.
-Britton left the show in season five.

-The series premiered on ABC, on October 10, 2012, and had more than 8.93million viewers.
-In May 2016, ABC cancelled the show.
-In June 2016, it was picked up by CMT for a fifth season.
-On December 1, 2016, it was announced that a preview of episode one would air on December 15, 2016, with the season starting on January 5, 2017, along with a set of new producers, writers, and showrunners.
-A live aftershow, NashChat, began airing live across social media platforms on Thursday, January 5, and aired immediately after every new episode during season five.

-On April 10, 2017, CMT renewed Nashville for a 16-episode sixth season that debuted on January 4, 2018.
-Filming began on September 27, 2017.
-On November 17, 2017, it was announced that the sixth season would be the show's final season, as CMT moved to all unscripted programming.
-The 124th and final episode aired on July 26, 2018.
+Nashville debuted on ABC on October 10, 2012, and aired on the network until May 25, 2016.
+In June 2016, ABC canceled the series after four seasons.
+Later that month, it was renewed by CMT and began airing on the channel on December 15, 2016.
+The fifth season (with new producers, writers and showrunners) debuted on January 5, 2017.
+The sixth and final season debuted on January 4, 2018, and the series ended on July 26, 2018.
+The series received positive reviews from critics.
+124 episodes were produced.

 Plot

 In the first episode, the series focuses on the rivalry of Rayna Jaymes and Juliette Barnes.
 Rayna Jaymes is the established "Queen of Country Music".
 However, her latest album is not selling well and her tour is playing to half empty venues.
 Her record label suggests that she open for Juliette Barnes, the young and beautiful best-selling singer of bubble gum country pop.
 Juliette sees Rayna as privileged and purposefully alienates her.
 Rayna, who dislikes Juliette's style of music, rejects a joint tour out of hand.
 The two women come into conflict as each tries to get guitarist Deacon Claybourne, Rayna's bandmate and former lover, to sign on to their tour.
 Rayna's life is further complicated when her estranged father, millionaire businessman Lamar Wyatt, convinces her husband, Teddy Conrad, to run for Mayor of Nashville.

 For later episodes through season four, the series follows the lives of country musicians, focusing on three female leads: country superstar Rayna Jaymes, rising problematic star Juliette Barnes, and newcomer singer-songwriter Scarlett O'Connor.

-From mid-season five, the series follows the lives of country musicians, focusing on two female leads: rising star Maddie Conrad, Rayna James' daughter, and fading star Juliette Barnes, as well as focusing on recurring characters.
+From mid-season five, the series follows the lives of country musicians, focusing on two female leads: rising star Maddie Conrad, Rayna Jaymes' daughter, and fading star Juliette Barnes, as well as focusing on recurring characters.

 The premise beginning with season six followed country stars Juliette Barnes, Deacon Claybourne, and the Highway 65 record label family as they strive to keep Rayna Jaymes' dream alive and pursue their music while juggling relationships, family, and the ever-changing industry.